PScoriae/dotfiles/README.md

-# Pie's Dotfiles
+# My dotfiles

-**Work in progress**
+This is mainly just a place for me to store my configurations so that I may replicate them across multiple environments.

-Hi!
-This is where I keep all my dotfiles for my Arch Linux system.
-If you would like to follow a guide to replicate my system, the repository is available [here](https://github.com/PScoriae/arch-config)
+Old habits die hard.